-The Boy Scout Roundtable Planning Guide suggests a Health Care troop program feature for Boy Scouts for June 2012.
-BSA provides the troop program features as a resource for Boy Scout troops.
+The Boy Scout Roundtable Planning Guide suggests a Health Care troop program feature for Scouts BSA for June 2012.
+BSA provides the troop program features as a resource for Scouts BSA Troops.
 A PLC can use these guides to plan a series of meetings and outings around a single theme.
 My post Troop Program Features for Meetings and Outings has more information about these guides.

 The plans for the Health Care troop program feature can be found in Volume 2 of Troop Program Features from BSA:

-One of the aims of Boy Scouting is physical and mental fitness.
+One of the aims of Scouts BSA is physical and mental fitness.
 Good health is, of course, a part of fitness.
 Among the elements required for good health are proper diet, plenty of exercise, and taking good care of the body.
 If the body is abused by drugs, alcohol, or tobacco, all sorts of

 problems can develop.
 This program feature is designed to drive home the lessons of good health.